 …and the VEIL in the Temple was torn violently in half.

 This is the same veil that separated the Holy of Holies from the rest of the Temple.
 This is the Veil that only the High Priest could enter through and only once per year (with blood/Hebrews 9:7) on Yom Kippur, Day of atONEment.
 Do you see what happened here?
 At the time that Jesus died, HE literally changed everything.
-Once Jesus shed HIS BLOOD as the final atONEment for our sins, the veil was torn in half and NOW all people can enter DIRECTLY into the presence of YHWH through the blood of Jesus.
+Once Jesus shed HIS BLOOD as the final atONEment for our sins, the veil was torn in half and NOW all people can enter DIRECTLY into the presence of YHWH through the blood of Jesus. (through FAITH in the fact that Jesus Christ, the SON OF YHWH, TOOK our sins and buried them in the grave, granting us His Righteousness before a Holy God).
 Our sins are forgiven, so God hears our prayers!

 How did Jesus make this happen?